galapagos-cruise-sealions-photo

 wildlife-punta-suarez-galapagos-photo

-We were greeted by this little fella with his iguana friends!
+Welcome greetings by this little fella and his iguana friends!

 We continued along the trail and passed sea lions, hundreds of marine iguanas and a variety of bird-life.
 The scenery along the way of the rugged coastline and shrubby plains was just beautiful.
 The coastline, with its rocky cliffs and thunderous blowholes, was especially breathtaking.